 Planning your trip to the Philippines

 The Philippines uses Philippine peso as its currency.
 Currently, exchange rates are about $1 to P50.
 This is good news for Western tourists.
-However, compared to other Southeast Asian countries, you might find it more challenging to fit your budget here.
-I’ll explain why and give a tip to get you going!
+However, compared to other Southeast Asian countries, you need to be more strategic in budget planning since it almost always requires local flights to transfer from one place to another.

 Plan your trip ahead and be ready to reserve/online book for accommodations and local flights in advance.
 Believe me, this will save you a significant amount of money in the long run and will make your trips easier.

-Accommodations: In our experience, in non-touristy locations, we can simply walk in or reserve through text.
+Accommodations: In our experience, in non-touristy locations, we can simply walk in or do pencil reservation (we simply inform thru text or FB messaging that we will be arriving).
 This is especially true for small businesses.
 However, for mainstream tourist attractions, especially during summer, it’s better to properly book ahead to get a spot on budget accommodations such as hotels or homestays.

 Check for online promos from budget airlines such as Airasia or Cebu Pacific.
 Websites such as Traveloka also offer good rates for flights and accommodations.

-It depends on where you’re going and what you’re planning to do.
-When we travel around the country, it typically costs us anywhere from P700 to P1500 a day (including budget accommodation, food and tours).
+Budget depends on where you’re going and what you’re planning to do.
+When we travel around the country, it typically costs us anywhere from P700 to P1500 a day (including budget accommodation, food and tours — excluding the flight fees).

 When is the best time to visit the Philippines